protocolbuffers/protobuf/js/README.md

     $ npm install
     $ npm test

+    # If your protoc is somewhere else than ../src/protoc, instead do this.
+    # But make sure your protoc is the same version as this (or compatible)!
+    $ PROTOC=/usr/local/bin/protoc npm test

 This will run two separate copies of the tests: one that uses Closure Compiler style imports and one that uses CommonJS imports.
 You can see all the CommonJS files in `commonjs_out/`.